Published at

 MCP changes the game by removing the need for 1-to-1 integrations.
 Instead of building a specific bridge between “Claude Desktop” and “Postgres Database”, a developer simply builds an “MCP Server for Postgres”.

-Once that MCP Server exists, any MCP-compatible AI application can connect to that database securely.
+Once that MCP server exists, any compatible AI application can connect through it — as long as the host supports the server’s capabilities and the connection is configured with the right permissions.
 It democratizes access to data, allowing AI to finally see the full picture of your workflow.

 How MCP Works: The Core Architecture